 Hop on the high-speed train from Madrid to Barcelona (you can be there in just two-and-a-half hours) and stroll along the Ramblas before heading over to the Sagrada Familia, Gaudi's famous unfinished church.

 How Long Should I Stay?: Madrid is a slow-burner of a city.
-It takes a few days to get a real feel for the city.
+It takes a few days to get a real feel for the place.
 Plus you need a day for the museums.
-Barcelona's eye-popping sights can even be seen as a day trip from Madrid, but I'd recommend at least three days.
+Barcelona's eye-popping sights can even be seen as a day trip from Madrid, but you really should spend at least three days.

 Where to Next?
 Suggested Itineraries from These Top Cities